Chart Color Schemes

 Gingin - Dandaragan has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified four projects potentially affecting this area: Yanchep-Two Rocks Development, Bindoon Bypass, Shire of Chittering Local Planning Scheme 6 Amendment 75 (Education Establishment Zone), and Warradarge Wind Farm.
-The following details those most relevant.
+Four projects are identified by AreaSearch as potentially impacting the area's performance: Yanchep-Two Rocks Development, Bindoon Bypass, Shire of Chittering Local Planning Scheme 6 Amendment 75 (Education Establishment Zone), and Warradarge Wind Farm.

 Professional plan users can use the search below to filter and access additional projects.